CodeWringer/ambersteel/documents/en/species/human/cultures/kettgardian/kettgardian.md

 # Kettgardian
 Kettgardians are very stout and stubborn folk, who bow to no one.
 Proudly, they repel invaders as one, yet squabble amongst each other over petty disputes.

 They're rough folk.
-Domestic violence is common, so are inequality and bigotry.
+Domestic violence is common, so are inequality, poverty and bigotry.
 The nobility are generally to blame for it all.
 They live in the tallest spires of the great fortresses, while the poor toil in the treacherous mines or arid fields.

 Kettgardians are also a very pragmatic folk.
 Both in costume and mannerisms, they prefer functional and to the point over ornate and roundabout.

 The honor of the family reflects upon the individual, and vice-versa.
 As such, family clans are very tight-knit communities and alliances between houses carefully crafted through marriages.
 Being very patriarchical, the lord of the house enjoys the utmost respect.
 Failing to pay sufficient homage to the lord can start wars.

-Where others see a treacherous mountain range, Kettgardians see a fine place for a sprawling city.
+Where others see a treacherous mountain range, Kettgardians see a home.
 And it will be so, until proven otherwise.
 Considering Kettgardian stubbornness, that would take quite some convincing, too.

 Wary of strangers, they're not known for their welcoming nature.
 In fact, even [Amberantists](../../../../independent-organizations/amber-order.md) have a difficult time on Kettgardian lands, despite Kettgardian disdain of magic - a mutual trait.